Skip to the content.

 // Access the native Amazon SQS message:

-var transportMessage = Context.GetTransportMessage(); // Amazon.SQS.Model.Message type
+var transportMessage = context.GetTransportMessage(); // Amazon.SQS.Model.Message type

 }